 VICE: This vigil is called "Love Heals."
 Why?

-I've been bringing medicines here to the Downtown Eastside for three months, specifically to support with the grief of the huge numbers of loss in the last couple of years.
-It does affect me personally, I have friends down here and I have loved ones down here.
-I have lost every single one of my uncles and my auntie to the life that they got accustomed to living here in the Downtown Eastside and three weeks ago my mom died of a fentanyl overdose.
+I've been bringing medicine here to the Downtown Eastside for three months, specifically to support with the grief of the huge numbers of loss in the last couple of years.
+It does affect me personally.
+I have friends down here, and I have loved ones down here.
+I have lost every single one of my uncles and my auntie to the life that they got accustomed to living here in the Downtown Eastside, and three weeks ago, my mom died of a fentanyl overdose.

 I'm not just going to sit and be angry and immobilized with pain.
-My mom never had a moment of dignity or respect or peace in almost 63 years, so for her to die that way after living the horrific life that she lived, it wasn't even just painful, it wasn't just awakening, it was the ultimate form of disrespect because it's murder.
-It's murder that's carrying on the genocide that's existed here for over 500 years.
+My mom never had a moment of dignity or respect or peace in almost 63 years, so for her to die that way after living the horrific life that she lived, it wasn't even just painful.
+It wasn't just awakening.
+It was the ultimate form of disrespect because it's murder.
+It's murder that's carrying on the genocide that's existed here for more than 500 years.